marcoalopez/GrainSizeTools/DOCS/getting_started.md

-## Loading the script
+## Running the script

 First of all, make sure you have the latest version of the GrainSizeTools (GST) script and a Python scientific distribution installed (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md) for more details).
-If you are not familiarized with Python, you have two options here: (1) work with the [Spyder](https://www.spyder-ide.org/) integrated development environment (IDE) (Fig. 1), a powerful MATLAB-like scientific IDE optimized for numerical computing and data analysis with Python; or (2) with [Jupyter notebooks](https://jupyter.org/) (Fig. 2), which is a browser-based environment that allows you to create and share documents that may contain live code, equations, visualizations and narrative text.
+If you are not familiarized with Python, you have two main options after opening the Anaconda Python distribution:

+1. The [Spyder](https://www.spyder-ide.org/) integrated development environment (IDE) (Fig. 1), a powerful MATLAB-like scientific IDE optimized for numerical computing and data analysis with Python.

+2. The [Jupyter notebook](https://jupyter.org/) (Fig. 2), a browser-based environment that allows you to create and share documents that may contain live code, equations, visualizations and narrative text.

 Make your choice and launch it.

 ![Figure 1.
 The Python editor and the shell in the Enthought Canopy environment](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/IDEs.png)  *Figure 1.
 The [Spyder](https://www.spyder-ide.org/) v.4+ integrated development environment (IDE) showing the editor (left), the IPython shell or console (bottom right), and the help window (upper right).
 This is a MATLAB-like IDE for Python.
 They also provide a variable explorer, a history log, MATLAB-like cells, code autocompletion, etc.*